HeikoBlomenkamp/100-days-of-linux/r1-log.md

 thinkpython2.md: Added second part of Section 1.4 (Formal and natural languages); upload to HTTP server, not to GitHub (will do it later).

 ### R1D35
+thinkperl.md: Added second part of Section 1.4 (Formal and natural languages); upload to HTTP server, not to my GitHub (will do it later).

+### R1D36
+thinklua.md: Added second part of Section 1.4 (Formal and natural languages); upload to HTTP server, not to the GitHub (will do it later).

+### R1D37